JonahHouse/React-folio/README.md

 Technologies Used:
 ----------------------------------------------
-React JS for building the app and creating user components Passport for user authentication.
+React JS for building the app and creating user components.
+Passport is used for user authentication.